Wade Graham: 2009

-In Round 4 against the Wests Tigers, Graham scored his first NRL career try in Penrith's 42–22 win at Penrith Stadium.
+In round 4 against the Wests Tigers, Graham scored his first NRL career try in Penrith's 42–22 win at Penrith Stadium.
 Graham finished the 2009 NRL season with him playing in 22 matches and scoring five tries for the Penrith club.

 2010

-On 24 June 2010, Graham signed with the Cronulla-Sutherland Sharks starting from 2011 with a desire to play regular first-grade football from the preference for the halves combinations of Travis Burns and Luke Walsh by the Penrith coach Matthew Elliot limited the number of games he could have played.
+On 24 June 2010, Graham signed with Cronulla starting from 2011 with a desire to play regular first-grade football from the preference for the halves combinations of Travis Burns and Luke Walsh by the Penrith coach Matthew Elliot limited the number of games he could have played.
 Graham finished the 2010 NRL season with him playing in 12 matches and scoring 4 tries for Penrith.